 Apart from tax transparency, civil society has also become increasingly vigilant in recent years with regard to external social and ecological effects of lending practices and financial investment decisions by financial institutions.
 In Belgium, these concerns have materialized most powerfully with regard to 'controversial investments' of big banks, especially with regard to weapons, as big and small NGO's such as Handicap International, Pax Christi and FairFin have campaigned vigorously on this topic.
 Especially the Belgian legal ban on cluster munition-related investments (in effect since June 9, 2006) is widely considered as the most important legal victory of this coalition of NGO's.
-In recent years, follow-up campaigns with regard to the human rights-related impacts of investment practices, have helped to broaden the scope of 'sustainability' concerns with regard to the financial sector.^{17 18}
+In recent years, follow-up campaigns with regard to climate-related financial investments, with regard to 'food speculation' and with regard to the human rights-related impacts of investment practices, have helped to broaden the scope of 'sustainability' concerns with regard to the financial sector.17 18